GreyKeenan/dukesup/index.md

 </a>
 </div>

-> (The player uses their own FIEF to take the opponent's and end the game!)
+> (Red uses their own FIEF to take Black's and end the game!)

 ---